oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

     Then scroll down.

 7. By default, Spatial Studio allows only HTTPS access, which requires additional configuration for secure access.
 For this workshop you are deploying a temporary instance that will not include any sensitive information.
 Therefore uncheck **HTTPS only** and read the help text to be sure you understand the intended usage.
+For Spatial Studio Admin User Name enter **admin** (lower case).
+This user name will be case sensitive.

    ![Deploy Spatial Studio](images/mp-07.png)